keboola/developers-docs/cli/templates/structure/index.md

 ### Data Apps

-Data App (configuration of the `keboola.data-apps` component) contains the deployment ID, which is stored in `parmeters.id` in the configuration.
+A data app (configuration of the `keboola.data-apps` component) contains the deployment ID, which is stored in `parmeters.id` in the configuration.

-This ID is not set when the configuration is created, and is additionally set when the Data App is deployed.
+This ID is not set when the configuration is created.
+It will be set when the data app is deployed.

-This ID must be kept during upgrade of the template to a new version.
+This ID must be kept during the upgrade of the template to a new version.

 It happens automatically, no extra work is required.